jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (jd) the services are a supply of services to which section 60(1D)﻿(a) and (b) applies, being supplies made by an underlying supplier to a listing intermediary and by a listing intermediary to an operator of an electronic marketplace, including a supply referred to in section 60CB(3)﻿(a); or
   (k) subject to subsection (2), the services are supplied to a person who is a non-resident and who is outside New Zealand at the time the services are performed, not being services which are—
     (i) supplied directly in connection with land situated in New Zealand, or with an improvement to such land, or are supplied in connection with such land or improvement and are intended to enable or assist a change in the physical condition, or ownership or other legal status, of the land or improvement; or
-    (ii) supplied directly in connection with moveable personal property, other than choses in action or goods to which paragraph (h) or (i) applies, situated in New Zealand at the time the services are performed; or
+    (ii) supplied directly in connection with moveable personal property, other than choses in action or goods to which paragraph (h), (i), or (iba) applies, situated in New Zealand at the time the services are performed; or
     (iii) the acceptance of an obligation to refrain from carrying on a taxable activity, to the extent to which the activity would have occurred within New Zealand; or
   (l) subject to subsection (2), the services are the supply of information to a person who is a non-resident and who is outside New Zealand at the time the services are performed, if the services are supplied directly in connection with moveable personal property situated in New Zealand at the time the services are performed; or
   (m) the services are supplied—